-While we acknowledge that many organisations have very little appetite for additional surveys and audits, our approach to leadership development and cultural transformation relies on the gathering of self-interpreted narratives to inform the design of context-specific interventions and to establish a baseline from which to monitor for impact.
+While we acknowledge that many organizations have very little appetite for additional surveys and audits, our approach to leadership development and cultural transformation relies on the gathering of self-interpreted narratives to inform the design of context-specific interventions and to establish a baseline from which to monitor for impact.

-This story-based approach enables decision-makers to tap into the “water cooler stories”, those everyday conversations that create and influence the prevailing culture of our organisations.
+This story-based approach enables decision-makers to tap into the “water cooler stories”, those everyday conversations that create and influence the prevailing culture of our organizations.
 We believe that when leaders understand the day-to-day realities, worries, frustrations & ideas of their people they will immediately know how best to act to facilitate change.

 The Sensemaker® approach enables staff from across all levels of the organization to contribute stories of their real experiences in the organization in their own voice.
 The power of interpretation is given to the storyteller, which empowers participants to tell what they believe their stories mean in the context of overall organizational culture constructs (as opposed to the typical approach of having stories interpreted by experts/analysts).